Engaging employees in a dynamic of individual and collective behavioural change is a complex and sensitive process.

 2. Competency Model

-Our training focuses on the development of inner resources and qualities that apply to two fundamental and complementary levels in the participants’ ability to Observe, Analyse and Act:
+Our training courses focus on the development of inner resources and qualities that apply to two fundamental and complementary levels in the participants’ ability to Observe, Analyse and Act:

 Mindset is the learned ability of participants to generate constructive states of mind that will determine how they interpret and respond to situations.